xuanyuzhang21/EditGuard/README.md

 | Clean      | [clean.pth](https://drive.google.com/file/d/1w4e1gpdInAv7Lj_NQ7EGgmMuInyfUYgi/view?usp=sharing)|
 | Support Localization under Gaussian Noise ($\sigma$=0-5), JPEG (Q=70-95), Poission Noise |[degrade.pth](https://drive.google.com/file/d/1fAC2EIrMfPKuQa_DdYdxmUwLBbbsTJXC/view?usp=sharing)|

+Note that EditGuard is mainly used for tamper localization, and its copyright embedding and extraction are only trained on a few degradations such as Gaussian noise, Jpeg, and Poisson noise.
+If you want to get better robustness, please add more degradations and retrain it.

 ## Testing
 Download the [testing dataset](https://drive.google.com/file/d/1s3HKFOzLokVplXV65Z6xcsBJ9qI91Qfv/view?usp=sharing) and place it in the "./dataset/valAGE-Set" and "./dataset/valAGE-Set-Mask".
 Download the pre-trained checkpoint and put it in the "./checkpoints".
 ```